Skip to content

 Templates and communication with the Administration

-The last files are the components inside our views folder.
-Just like you know it from typical CMS element loading, we will create a folder with the full component name, containing 3 files as shown below:
+The remaining files are the components inside the views folder.
+As with typical CMS element loading, create a folder with the full component name containing three files as shown below:

 bash